What is Hospitality REIT?

 Hospitality REIT refers to the real estate investment trusts (REIT) that are engaged in the ownership, acquisition, and management of hotels, luxury resorts, motels, and business-class hotels, along with leasing out of properties to guests.
 Besides, these entities also offer other services associated with an ordinary hotel, such as serving meals, alcoholic and non-alcoholic drinks.

-Hospitality REITs are focused on development, acquisition, management of lodgings, hotels, and other similar properties along with the added responsibility to fund the construction of these properties.
+Hospitality REITs are focused on the development, acquisition, management of lodgings, hotels, and other similar properties along with the added responsibility to fund the construction of these properties.
 Typically, they either purchase land in strategic locations in a particular business area and set up their own hotel or acquire an existing hotel or resort and take over its management responsibilities.
-Once the new set up or acquisition is complete, the entities either directly manage the properties or hire a third-party to manage and take charge of the daily hotel operations in exchange for a pre-defined share of the revenue.
+Once the new setup or acquisition is complete, the entities either directly manage the properties or hire a third-party to manage and take charge of the daily hotel operations in exchange for a pre-defined share of the revenue.
 On the other hand, there are instances wherein other companies hire Hospitality REITs to manage their hotel, motel, lodging, and resort properties.

 Please note that it is also referred to as Hotel REITs.